- About Us

-Angela’s commitment to revitalizing the Arizona economy, raising our education standards and increasing access to affordable healthcare are why she is running for Sedona City Council.
+Angela’s commitment to revitalizing the Arizona economy, raising our education standards and increasing access to affordable healthcare are why she ran for Sedona City Council.
 She served as a City Council member from November 2014 to January 2016.

 Councilmember Celia Barotz was elected to the Flagstaff City Council for a four-year term in May 2010 and served as Vice Mayor from 2010 to 2012.

-Flagstaff City Council – Flagstaff became Eva’s home in 2000.
+Eva Putzova was born in Slovakia before Flagstaff became her home in 2000.
 With an academic background in economics and marketing, she started her professional career first working for Southwest Windpower and later for Northern Arizona University.
 She also complete leadership programs at Harvard University and Cornell University.
 Eva is currently running for Congress with the goal to represent working people in Congress not corporations.

 Linda Lopez served in the Arizona House of Representatives from 2001 to 2009.
 She then served as a member of the Arizona Senate, representing District 29 from 2009 to 2014.
 Lopez was subsequently chosen by her peers to serve as assistant minority leader.
 After living in Indiana and California as a child, Linda earned her BA in Women’s Studies and an MA in History from the University of Arizona.

 Councilmember Karla Brewster was elected to a four year term on the Flagstaff City Council in May 2008 and re-elected in May 2012.
 A native of Oregon, Karla lived most of her life in the Phoenix area until moving to Flagstaff in 1998 where she enjoys working with people and diversity.
 She earned degrees from Arizona State University, B.A. in Education, and University of Northern Colorado, M.A. in Education.